jvines/astroARIADNE/README.md

 other hand, Kurucz and Castelli & Kurucz are known to work poorly on stars with Teff < 4000 K, thus they aren't used in that regime.

+**Grid wavelength coverage.** Some grids do not span the full set of filters **ARIADNE** supports.
+The Coelho 2014 grid, in particular, only covers the optical (≲ 0.9 µm); its infrared photometry (2MASS, WISE, Spitzer, Herschel) was extrapolated when the grid was built and is unreliable, especially for cool stars.
+For this reason Coelho is **not** part of the default BMA set.
+If you use it as a **standalone** grid (`f.bma = False; f.grid = 'coelho'`), **ARIADNE** automatically excludes any photometry redder than the grid's coverage from the fit (a warning lists the dropped bands).
+Coverage limits are declared in `grid_wave_coverage` in `config.py`.
+The exclusion is **not** applied in BMA mode, where every grid must be fit to the same bands for the evidences to be comparable — so Coelho should only be used standalone.

+**Performance & tuning knobs.** A few optional attributes control runtime:

+- `f.walks` (default `25`): number of `rwalk` MCMC steps per proposal.
+Can also be passed as an 8th element of `setup`.
+Lower is faster but mixes less.
+- `f.n_grid_jobs` (default `1`): number of BMA model grids to fit concurrently, one core each.
+Set to `len(models)` to run them all at once.
+  **CAUTION:** this spawns that many processes — pick a value your machine's cores and memory can handle.
+- `f.isochrone_dlogz` (default `0.01`): evidence tolerance for the MIST
+  isochrone age/mass fit (the dominant cost of a BMA run, parallelised across `threads`).
+Raising it trades age/mass precision for speed.

 We allow the use of four different extinction laws:

 - fitzpatrick